-The right middle lobe bronchus diverges from the main bronchus at an acute angle, which also leads to obstruction of blood clearance.
-All of these factors cause blood accumulation in the middle lobe of the right lung, leading to BA-PAS.
+The right middle lobe bronchus diverges from the main bronchus at an acute angle, which also leads to obstruction of blood clearance.15 All of these factors cause blood accumulation in the middle lobe of the right lung, leading to BA-PAS.
 The cause of consolidation in the middle lobe of the right lung is the same as that of the syndrome in the middle lobe of the right lung.
-Hemorrhage caused by BA-PAS and blood retention in the middle lobe of the right lung together constitute consolidation in the middle lobe of the right lung together content in the middle lobe of the right lung together constitute consolidation in the middle lobe of the right lung on chest CT.
+Hemorrhage caused by BA-PAS and blood retention in the middle lobe of the right lung together constitute consolidation in the middle lobe of the right lung on chest CT.